 Go on… listen to it:

-As I have outlined in Post #2 “Preparation!”, the start of the creative process is an “anything goes time” of inspiration, ideas, dreams landing and amorphous beginnings.
+As I have outlined in Post #2 “THE LESSON I LEARNT FROM NILE RODGERS”, the start of the creative process is an “anything goes time” of inspiration, ideas, dreams landing and amorphous beginnings.

 At this crucial point, the last person you want in your head is the record company slashing around, killing your ideas, dressed as Sweeney Todd!